structix-cli/structix/docs/docs/cli-commands/proj/add/module.md

 Documentation for `structix proj add module` command.

-Scaffold a new module within a project using the Monolith architecture.
-This command helps you create a structured module in your project directory.
+Add a new module to a project.

 ## Usage